strmlineapp-ux/agileflow/docs/backup-and-restore.md

 ### Step 4: Initialize Git in Your Project & Push

 1. Open a terminal or command prompt on your computer.
-2. Navigate to the root directory of your AgileFlow project.
+2. Navigate to the root directory of your Strm project.
 3. Run the following commands one by one:

 ```bash